Last updated on October 4th, 2022 at 05:10 pmReading Time: 4 minutes

 Some cows might not touch loose mineral.
 A tub is a lot more palatable to a cow.
-You have your molasses or another carrier in formula, which is more palatable to the cow.
+Molasses, or whatever the carrier is in formula, makes it more palatable to the cow.
 She is more likely to meet her requirement because it tastes good enough for her to consume.

-On the other hand, if you have loose mineral and even though mixed with salt, it may not be palatable.
-Her requirements may not be met every single day if she doesn’t like the way that it tastes.
+Loose mineral, even when mixed with salt, may not be as palatable.
+Your cow's requirements may not be met every single day if she doesn’t like the way that it tastes.

 If she’s not able to get to the mineral you are feeding, it also might be an issue with pecking order.
 Sometimes, you might not be able to fill your loose mineral feeders as soon as they’re empty.
-Once you do, those cows might go to that loose mineral right away and you might have 15 out of your 100 cows gobble it up within minutes.
-The rest may not get their share until you fill it up again.
+Once you do, your cows might go to that loose mineral right away.
+But if only 15 out of your 100 cows gobble it up within minutes, the rest may not get their share until you fill it up again.

-With the Riomax® tubs, our consumption is much lower.
-One tub is going to fulfill all of those animals so they should get a chance to consume what they need to meet their daily requirements.
-With our high concentration, low consumption formulas, each cow requires much less time standing at that tub versus another [brand X] tub.
+With the Riomax® tubs, consumption is much lower.
+One tub will fulfill all of those animals so they should get a chance to consume what they need to meet their daily requirements.
+With the high concentration, low consumption formula, each cow requires much less time standing at that tub versus another 'brand X' tub.